 Real-world testing of Magic Setup (verification on moccha.jp).

-X API cost verification (4 jobs PAUSED → planned to resume once a week).
+X API cost verification (4 jobs are PAUSED; scheduled to resume once a week).

 Towards Launch

-Approximately 3 weeks since opening the gates.
+Approximately 3 weeks since the gate opened.
 Significant progress has been made in establishing the infrastructure layer (memory, communication, fallback), and the 5-person AI team (Chan/Jack/Chacha/Chacha T/AG) is operating autonomously.
-We are now entering the phase of focusing on the 300-yen service directly linked to revenue and qualitative improvement of content.
+We are now entering a phase to focus on the 300-yen service directly linked to revenue and improving content quality.

-Technical Topic ①: “How We Solved the AI Agent Memory Problem with Supabase + 100 Lines of Python.”
-LLM context windows are volatile, but by storing “session summaries” in a database and making them semantically searchable, they become long-term memory for the entire team.
+Technical Topic 1: “How We Solved the AI Agent Memory Problem with Supabase + 100 Lines of Python.”
+LLM context windows are volatile.
+However, by leaving “session summaries” in a DB and making them semantically searchable, they become long-term memory for the entire team.

-Technical Topic ②: The Terror of “Silent Failure.”
-The pitfall of an API returning empty data with an HTTP 200 even when it times out.
-A practical example of a bug caused by inconsistent naming of error statuses (“failed” vs. “error”).
+Technical Topic 2: The Terror of “Silent Failures.”
+The pitfall of an API returning empty data with HTTP 200 even when it times out.
+A real-world example of bugs caused by inconsistent naming of error statuses (“failed” vs “error”).

-Story: Bug discovered during video recording → “It’s been broken for a long time” → Root cause was a single line: a 45-second hardcoded timeout.
+Story: Bug discovered during video recording -> “It’s been broken for a long time” -> Root cause was a single line with a 45-second hardcoded timeout.
 Just one numerical value completely destroyed the user experience.

 Tomorrow’s Adventure Preview